Setting up a new database

 Review and/or update each of the following:

-- Categories - item codes are sorted into categories such as "Raw", "Finished", etc.
+Categories - item codes are sorted into categories such as "Raw", "Finished", "Services", etc.

-- Markets - If you buy or sell at different rates to different groups of customers or vendors, then use markets to segregate them.
+Markets - If you buy or sell at different rates to different groups of customers or vendors, then use markets to segregate them.
 This is used by the Cost List and Price List tools so that you can say "Owner Operators" get one rate, and "Company Drivers" get another rate, etc. You could also set it up by geography so that customers in Japan get one rate, while customers in Korea get another.
-To give a third example, customers in the "Tier 1" group get the lowest price, while "Tier 2" get a slightly higher, and "Tier 3" pay retail.

-- Price Lists - how much do you sell various items for?
-This is the place to set up complex rules for this.
+Price Lists - how much do you sell various items for?

 With any new database setup you should contact us for assistance or at least review of your configuration.